Non-invasive cerebellar stimulation

-Non-invasive cerebellar stimulation is the application of non-invasive neurostimulation techniques on the cerebellum to modify its electrical activity.
+Non-invasive cerebellar stimulation (NICS) is the application of non-invasive neurostimulation techniques on the cerebellum to modify its electrical activity.
 Techniques such as transcranial magnetic stimulation (TMS) or transcranial direct current stimulation (tDCS) can be used.
 The cerebellum is a high potential target for neuromodulation of neurological and psychiatric disorders due to the high density of neurons in its superficial layer, its electrical properties, and its participation in numerous closed-loop circuits involved in motor, cognitive, and emotional functions.